What does a story editor do?

-In any case a script ediutor should really be a producer's or a financier's cost.
-Alhtough I am sometimes available to sit down for a one off session and work through a script with you in detail, I'm not usually able to sign on to a project formally, on a continuing basis unless you have a producer (and probably some finance) in place.
+A script editor should really be a producer's or a financier's cost.
+Although I am sometimes available to sit down for a one off session and work through a script with you in detail, I'm not usually able to sign on to a project formally on a continuing basis unless you have a producer (and probably some finance) in place.

 If you've had some feedback, done some revising, and you'd like to ask me about a session to discuss your script in detail, email me and tell me that.